-1. Advantages of Reverse Merger versus Self-Registration

-- The reverse merger process generally takes about 1-3 months less than self registration. - The company will be a publicly-traded company immediately after merger if the shell was previously trading and will not have to wait until SEC clearance of the Registration Statement (as is the case in the Shelf Registration). - A suitable shell company will already have the adequate number of shareholders and freely trading shares for subsequent uplisting to a national exchange.
+- 1. Advantages of Reverse Merger versus Self-Registration - The reverse merger process generally takes about 1-3 months less than self-registration, although the Reg A Plus option could shorten this time frame. - The company will be a publicly-traded company immediately after merger if the shell was previously trading and will not have to wait until SEC clearance of the Registration Statement (as is the case in the Self Registration). - A suitable shell company will already have the adequate number of shareholders and freely trading shares for subsequent uplisting to a national exchange.